liquity/ChickenBond/README.md

 The Chicken Bonds system deposits LUSD to external vaults - the B.AMM SP vault, and the Yearn Curve vault -  which generate yield.

-All funds held by the system (pending, acquired and permanent) are held inside one of the vaults and generate yield - all of which is added to the acquired bucket.
+All funds held by the system (pending, reserve and permanent) are held inside one of the vaults and generate yield - all of which is added to the reserve bucket.

 ### Individual Liquidity Buckets

-The global **permanent** and **acquired** buckets are split across both B.AMM SP vault and the Curve pool (with its LP tokens deposited to the Yearn Curve vault for yield generation).
+The global **permanent** and **reserve** buckets are split across both B.AMM SP vault and the Curve pool (with its LP tokens deposited to the Yearn Curve vault for yield generation).

 The **pending** bucket is held purely by the B.AMM SP vault.

 The buckets are split in the following manner in normal mode:

 - Pending LUSD in the B.AMM SP vault (constitutes all pending LUSD)
-- Acquired LUSD in the B.AMM SP vault
+- Reserve LUSD in the B.AMM SP vault
-- Acquired LUSD in Yearn Curve vault
+- Reserve LUSD in Yearn Curve vault
 - Permanent LUSD in the B.AMM SP Vault
 - Permanent LUSD in Yearn Curve vault

 In migration mode, no funds are permanent.
 The buckets are split in this manner:

 - Pending LUSD in the B.AMM SP Vault (constitutes all pending LUSD)
-- Acquired LUSD in the B.AMM SP Vault
+- Reserve LUSD in the B.AMM SP Vault
-- Acquired LUSD in Yearn Curve vault
+- Reserve LUSD in Yearn Curve vault

 ### Example buckets state

 ![Chicken bond buckets 2 drawio](https://user-images.githubusercontent.com/701095/181210047-91267f00-b0c4-4a9c-bcc6-15dce5c28dba.png)

 _This diagram shows an example state of the individual buckets in normal mode.
-Exact quantities in each individual **acquired** and **permanent** bucket will vary over time - their sizes depend on the history of shift events and the magnitude and and timing of early chicken-ins._
+Exact quantities in each individual **reserve** and **permanent** bucket will vary over time - their sizes depend on the history of shift events and the magnitude and and timing of early chicken-ins._

 ### Flow of funds between individual buckets

-For the global permanent and acquired buckets, the split is updated by shifter functions which move funds between the SP vault and the Curve pool.
+For the global permanent and reserve buckets, the split is updated by shifter functions which move funds between the SP vault and the Curve pool.
 Here is an outline of how funds flow between buckets due to various system operations:

 `createBond:` deposits the bonded LUSD to the B.AMM SP vault pending bucket

 `chickenIn (normal mode):`
-- Moves some portion of bond’s LUSD from B.AMM SP vault pending bucket to B.AMM SP vault acquired bucket
+- Moves some portion of bond’s LUSD from B.AMM SP vault pending bucket to B.AMM SP vault reserve bucket
 - Moves the remainder of bond’s LUSD from B.AMM SP vault pending bucket to B.AMM SP vault permanent bucket

 `chickenIn (migration mode):`
-- Moves some portion of bond’s LUSD from B.AMM SP vault pending bucket to B.AMM SP vault acquired bucket
+- Moves some portion of bond’s LUSD from B.AMM SP vault pending bucket to B.AMM SP vault reserve bucket
 - Refund the remainder of bond’s LUSD from B.AMM SP vault pending bucket to the caller

 `chickenOut:` Withdraws all of the bond’s LUSD from the B.AMM SP vault pending bucket

-`redeem(normal mode):` Pulls funds proportionally from the B.AMM SP vault acquired bucket and the Curve acquired bucket (sends yTokens, and does not unwrap to LUSD).
+`redeem(normal mode):` Pulls funds proportionally from the B.AMM SP vault reserve bucket and the Curve reserve bucket (sends yTokens, and does not unwrap to LUSD).
 Redemptions are disabled until 15 days after the first chicken in.

-`redeem(migration mode)`: Pulls redeemed funds proportionally from the B.AMM SP vault acquired bucket (as LUSD) and the Curve acquired bucket (as yTokens)
+`redeem(migration mode)`: Pulls redeemed funds proportionally from the B.AMM SP vault reserve bucket (as LUSD) and the Curve reserve bucket (as yTokens)

 `shiftLUSDFromSPToCurve`:
-- Moves some LUSD from the B.AMM SP vault acquired bucket to the Curve acquired bucket
+- Moves some LUSD from the B.AMM SP vault reserve bucket to the Curve reserve bucket
 - Moves some LUSD from the B.AMM SP vault permanent bucket to the Curve permanent bucket

 `shiftLUSDFromCurveToSP:`
-- Moves some LUSD from Curve acquired bucket to the B.AMM SP vault acquired bucket
+- Moves some LUSD from Curve reserve bucket to the B.AMM SP vault reserve bucket
 - Moves some LUSD from Curve permanent bucket to the B.AMM SP vault permanent bucket